hgcummings/jarspec/README.md

     </build>
 ```

-Start writing specs.
+Then you can start writing specs.
 For now, see [the project's own tests](https://github.com/hgcummings/jarspec/tree/master/src/test/java) for more examples.

 When?
 =====

-Might not ever be a real thing, as I still haven't decided yet if it's a good idea.
+Might not ever be released for real, as I still haven't decided yet if it's a good idea.
 However, you can see [issues and milestones on huboard](https://huboard.com/hgcummings/jarspec).